John Cummins (Canadian politician)

-John Martin Cummins (March 12, 1942 – March 2, 2025) was a Canadian politician.
-He was the leader of the British Columbia Conservative Party from 2011 until resigning after the 2013 election.

-A member of the Conservative Party of Canada, he represented the riding of Delta—Richmond East in British Columbia in the House of Commons from 1993 until 2011, when he turned to provincial politics becoming the leader of the unaffiliated provincial Conservative Party.
+John Martin Cummins (March 12, 1942 – March 2, 2025) was a Canadian politician who served as the leader of the Conservative Party of British Columbia from 2011 to 2013.
+Federally, as member of the Conservative Party of Canada, he represented the riding of Delta—Richmond East in the House of Commons from 1993 to 2011, when he turned to provincial politics becoming the leader of the unaffiliated provincial Conservative Party.

 Early life and education

 Born in Georgetown, Ontario, Cummins obtained a bachelor's degree from the University of Western Ontario where he attended King's University College and a master's degree from the University of British Columbia.

 Before politics

 Before entering politics, Cummins worked in the pulp and paper industry in Ontario, the oil fields of Alberta and on the construction of the W. A. C. Bennett Dam in northern British Columbia.
 He taught school in the Northwest Territories and in the Peace River district of northern Alberta, then spent fifteen years teaching in Delta, British Columbia.
 Cummins was also a commercial fisherman; he owned and operated commercial fishing boats in BC for over 20 years.